wycats/js_module_transpiler/README.md

 TYPE
   One of `amd` (for AMD output), `cjs` (for CommonJS output) or `globals` (for outputting to `window`).
-  At present, AMD and globals output are supported.

 ANONYMOUS
   If you use the --anonymous flag with the AMD type, the